Fire and rescue services

 More information:

-To protect yourself if a natural disaster occurs:
+To protect yourself during a weather event or natural disaster:

-If you're travelling during the wet season or after a natural disaster, contact your tour operator.
+If you plan to travel during the wet season or after a natural disaster, contact your tour operator.
 Ask if tourist services have been affected in the areas you want to visit.

 Call Seychelles Meteorological Services (+248) 4384 358 for weather updates.